jasonhebert/blastech/README.md

 Blastech Steel Plate Requisition
 ========

-This is an old project I worked on for Northrup Grumman Ship Systems in 2003.
+This is an old project I worked on for Northrop Grumman Ship Systems in 2003.

 The application was an XUL based interface that ran in Mozilla XULRunner.
 All interactivity implemented in JavaScript.